Def-Studios/flixEngine/readme.md

 # FLIX ENGINE
-### built using pygame
+### Built using pygame.

-run newflix to generate a new flix project dont delete the new flix project folder it contains the project base that the script copies
+Run newflix to generate a new flix project.
+Dont delete the new flix project folder it contains the project base that the script copies.

-# you do NOT need python installed
+## You do NOT need python installed
+because there is a python runtime in the src/runtime folder